 Our analogy: If there's one large visible door and one tiny invisible door to a room and a user walks in through the invisible door, we know that there's something funny going on.
 Normal users will walk in through the large visible door.
 Bots use the invisible door.
 This allows us to mark sessions that are suspect.

 Can you tell me which script a student used?

 We can tell you what specific days and sessions were suspicious.
-We cannot tell you specifically which script was used to cheat (ask your student).
+We cannot tell you specifically which script was used to cheat, but we encourage you to ask your student.